 "The ultimate aim of the art of karate lies not in victory or defeat, but in the perfection of the character of its participants."

 In 1972, Sensei André Dulce (8th Degree Black Belt) founded the Washington Shotokan Association in Bellevue, Washington after having trained under Kancho Kenneth Funakoshi in Honolulu, Hawaii.
 Dulce Sensei's friendly teaching style and his love for serving families and the Eastside community led to WSA becoming one of the largest and most successful martial arts schools in the country.
 Dulce Sensei retired from active teaching in 2015 and his legacy continues under the leadership of his senior instructors, many of whom have trained with him for decades.
+Dulce Sensei retired from active teaching in 2015 and serves as Chief Advisor on the WSA Board of Directors.

 Washington Shotokan Association is led by an experienced team of twelve senior instructors (4th degree Black Belts and above), who represent over four centuries of Shotokan Karate Experience.
 In addition, WSA is affiliated with the worldwide Funakoshi Shotokan Karate Association led by Founder Shihan Kyle Funakoshi, son of founder Kancho Kenneth Funakoshi.